saffroncoin/csfrd/docs/API.rst

 Send Object
 ^^^^^^^^^^^^^^^^^^^^^^^

-An object that describes a specific send (e.g. "simple send", of XCP, or a user defined asset):
+An object that describes a specific send (e.g. "simple send", of cSFR, or a user defined asset):

 * **tx_index** (*integer*): The transaction index
 * **tx_hash** (*string*): The transaction hash